codefellows/seattle-javascript-401d15/class-15-career-development/README.md

 In computer science, an abstract data type (ADT) is a mathematical model for data types where a data type is defined by its behavior (semantics) from the point of view of a user of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.
 This contrasts with data structures, which are concrete representations of data, and are the point of view of an implementer, not a user.

 #### Stack
-* Stacks are a first in first out data structure (FIFO)
+* Stacks are a first in last out data structure (FILO)
 * Stacks may have an optional `maxSize` property, which, when exceeded, instantiates a new Stack for overflow OR an overflow state
 * To add a value to the top of the stack a `push` method is used
 * To retrieve and remove a value from the top of a stack a `pop` method is used